jiange91/lm_compiler/docs/source/fundamentals/optimizer/resource.rst

 .. code-block:: python

-   from compiler.optimizer.core import driver, flow
+   from cognify.optimizer.core import driver, flow

    layer_opt_config = flow.OptConfig(
       n_trials=10,    # each invocation of this layer will run 10 trials